|For a quick overview of all specifications, documentation, examples & libraries for NeuroML see here>.|

 - Some synapse models (single/double exponential conductances, NMDA-R synapse)

-- A network of populations of cells in 3D
+- A network of cells positioned in 3D

-- A full NeuroML v2beta network model description with cells, channels, populations and networks
+- A full NeuroML network model description with cells, channels, populations and networks